alpeshdgapps/photoid-india-legal/index.md

 This Privacy Policy is governed by the laws of India.
-Any disputes arising under this policy shall be subject to the jurisdiction of the courts of Pune, Maharashtra, India.
+Any disputes arising under this policy shall be subject to the jurisdiction of the courts of Surat, Gujarat, India.